SniperThrilla/discord-python/README.md

 - Automatic Gateway Integration
 - Low-level access to websockets

+## Limitations
+- Issues with reconnecting if disconnected.
+- Lack of voice support
+- Lack of other features.

 ## Installation

 Install the package using pip, or by cloning this repository.